Maddesea/AutoRecon/README.md

 > The magical tool that made enumeration a piece of cake, just fire it up and watch the beauty of multi-threading spitting a ton of information that would have taken loads of commands to execute.
 I certainly believe that by just using AutoRecon in the OSCP exam, half of the effort would already be done.
 Strongly recommended!
 >
 >\- Arman (solved 4.5/5 exam hosts)
+I MADE SOME CHANGES TO THIS README.md FILE!